printdeal/printdeal-api-rst-docs/docs/Development_support.rst

 Development support
 ===================

-Before sending an email, please check if you question is already answered in the Frequently asked questions page.
+Before sending an email, please check if you question is already answered in the :ref:`Frequently asked questions page<frequently_asked_questions>`.

 To contact development, email api.support@printdeal.com.